-If you’ve dreamed of helping children learn and grow in their early stages of their life, a career as a child care professional might be the perfect fit for you.
+Child care workers supervise children in their care, taking time to make sure they reach developmental milestones, socialize, learn, and grow.
+If you’ve dreamed of working with children, a career as a child care professional might be the perfect fit for you.
 Trained child care professionals can fill a variety of roles and responsibilities, which is why we’ve put together this resource guide to help you understand exactly what they do!

 Child care professionals provide care for children in a child care center, preschool, or home-based setting, and on a daily basis might perform the following tasks: